geotrellis/geotrellis-site/docs/geotrellis-docs/0.9.0/geotrellis/io/arg.rst

     "cols": 5000
   }

 The ``layer`` key provides the name of the raster as a string.
 The type must be set to a valid type that GeoTrellis can read, such as ``arg`` or ``tiled``.
-See the documentation for :ref:`rasterlayers` for a complete list of layer types.
+See the documentation for :ref:`rasterlayers-0.9.0` for a complete list of layer types.

 The geographic area covered by the raster is given by the points (``xmin``, ``ymin``) and (``xmax``, ``ymax``). ``xmin`` is the western edge of the raster and ``ymin`` is the southern edge.
 Together these values form the "lower left point" of the rectangle. ``xmax`` is the eastern edge of the raster and ``ymax`` is the northern edge.
 Together these values for the "upper right point" of the rectangle.